Performance / Parties / Politics / Pop

-Fierce is an international festival of cross art form performance centred in Birmingham.
+Fierce Festival is one of the UK’s most respected festivals of Live Art & the leading organisation for Live Art in the West Midlands.
+It has an international reputation for agenda setting curation & intelligent commissioning that has seen Fierce commissions tour worldwide.
 The festival embraces theatre, dance, music, installations, activism, digital practices and parties.
 Fierce fills the city with performances in theatres, galleries and other out-of-the-ordinary spaces.

 Fierce Festival was founded in 1998 by Mark Ball, now Artistic Director at LIFT (London International Festival of Theatre).
 In 2009, Laura McDermott and Harun Morrison took over as joint artistic directors of Fierce.
 The duo introduced a ‘slow burn’ programming model centred around developing and commissioning new works specific to the city, alongside national and international touring works reworked for Birmingham.
 They produced five editions of Fierce Festival as joint artistic directors between 2009 and 2015.
 Laura now works as Director of the Attenborough Centre for the Creative Arts and Harun works with Helen Walker, as part of the collective practice THEY ARE HERE.